prajyot-narulkar925/angular-task-demo/README.md

 # _About the App_
 This application showcases my Angular experience by building the problem statment provided!

-The first phase will focus on creating the view of a new board, including lists with cards.

-Below is a screenshot of the project after phase one:
+Below is a screenshot of the project completed:
 <img src="task_screenshot-01012021.png">

 # _Specifications_